revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Site-Rate Model | Intro-SiteRate %}

-The rate of character evolution can often vary from one column in the matrix to another.
-Under this model, a scalar is applied to each character to account for variation in relative rates.
-In our case we will assume that each trait will belong to one of four rate categories from the discretized gamma distribution {% cite Yang1994 %}, which is parameterized by shape parameter $\alpha$ and number of rate categories $n$.
-Normally a gamma distribution requires a shape $\alpha$ and rate $\beta$ parameters, however, because we want our site rates to have a mean of one and this occurs only when $\alpha=\beta$, thus eliminating the second parameter.
+The rate of character evolution can often vary from site to site, i.e. from one column in the matrix to another.
+Under the site-rate model, a scalar is applied to each character to account for variation in relative rates.
+In our case we will assume that each character belongs to one of four rate categories from the discretized gamma distribution {% cite Yang1994 %}, which is parameterized by shape parameter $\alpha$ and number of rate categories $n$.
+Normally a gamma distribution requires shape $\alpha$ and rate $\beta$ parameters, however we set our site rates to have a mean of one, which results in the constraint $\alpha=\beta$, thus eliminating the second parameter.
 The parameter $n$ breaks the gamma distribution into $n$ equiprobable bins where the rate value of each bin is equal to its mean.

 {% subsection Putting Together the Complete Phylogenetic Model%}